jeromevaldez/betamaledotnet/README.md

-# betamaledotnet
+# jeromevaldezdotca
-A test repo for betamale.net custom domain
+A test repo for jeromevaldez.ca custom domain